P1sec/QCSuper/README.md

 ## Installation

 QCSuper was tested and developed on Ubuntu LTS 16.04 - 22.04 and Windows 7+.
 It depends on a few Python modules.
+It is advised to use Linux for better compatibility.

 To use it, your phone must be rooted or expose a diag service port over USB.
 In order to check for compatibility with your phone, look up the phone's model on a site like [GSMArena](https://www.gsmarena.com/) and check whether it has a Qualcomm processor.